aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/using-aspose-tasks-for-net-in-other-programming-languages/use-aspose-tasks-for-net-via-com-interoperation/_index.md

 1. Aspose.Tasks for COM Interop can be registered by executing the following command: regasm "C:\Program Files\Aspose\Aspose.Tasks\bin\net20\Aspose.Tasks.DLL" /codebase
-2. Now, the COM type library can be exported in the same directory using the following command:
+2. Now, the COM type library can be exported in the same directory using the following command: regasm "<directory>" /tlb:Aspose.Tasks.tlb
-   Regasm “<dir>” /tlb:Aspose.Tasks.tlb

 regasm.exe is a tool included in .NET Framework SDK.
-All the .NET Framework SDK tools are located in the **\Microsoft .NET\Framevork\<FrameworkVersion>** directory.
+All the .NET Framework SDK tools are located in the **\Microsoft .NET\Framework\<FrameworkVersion>** directory.
 It will run a command prompt with all the necessary environment variables set.

 If your programming language (for example, Visual Basic) allows you to reference a COM type library, then add a reference to Aspose.Tasks.tlb and you will be able to see all Aspose.Tasks classes, methods, properties and enumerations in your Object Browser.